ledsoft/jopa-spring-transaction/README.md

 ### Notes

-- Isolation level configuration is currently not supported, because it is not supported by JOPA either.
+- Isolation level configuration is currently not supported because it is not supported by JOPA either.
 - When a method is not transactional, the library with create an `EntityManager` instance, which will be automatically closed after one operation/query execution.
+- Nested transactions are validated, so a read-write transaction cannot be nested in a read-only transaction.

 ## Usage

 Usage of the library is fairly simple.
 It is only necessary to instantiate the `JopaTransactionManager` and `DelegatingEntityManager` Spring beans.
-- `JopaTransactionManager` implements Spring's `TransactionManager` interface and Spring calls it at significant moments of the transaction lifecycle (begin, commit etc.),
+- `JopaTransactionManager` implements Spring's `TransactionManager` interface and Spring calls it at significant moments of the transaction lifecycle (begin, commit, etc.),
 - `DelegatingEntityManager` implements JOPA's `EntityManager` interface and is injected into transactional Spring beans, where it delegates calls to the `EntityManager` instance bound to the current transaction.
 This is the only class with which the end users directly interact.